quailyquaily/quaily-i18n/README.md

 ```
 - glossary.json: the glossary of terms used in the quaily's products.
-- spa/: the language files for the quaily spa project.
+- spa/: the language files for the quaily spa project, used in the quaily spa app.
   - lang/:
     - en.json: the source language file, english.
     - ...: the target language files.